 For much less than the Bel-Air Spec Home, you can enjoy great outdoor and lake views plus all the modern amenities with the charming country home with Craftsman influences shown below.
 Yes, it’s a smaller home in comparison – but remember, small can pack a big, awesome punch!

-Breathe in the country air as you settle into this delightful 4-bedroom Craftsman-style home plan, which comes with all the modern amenities (House Plan #180-1020).
+Breathe in the country air as you settle into this delightful 4-bedroom Craftsman-style home, which comes with all the modern amenities (Plan #180-1020).

 Built around 4,304 square feet of space, the home has a courtyard entry, a stunningly-detailed rock-stone exterior, gabled roof made of asphalt shingles, a portico, covered porches and a rear patio, and an open floor plan.
 There are 4 bedrooms, 4 baths, a Great Room, family room, sunroom, recreation room, and wine cellar.

-Can you see yourself sitting in the comfort of the living room while listening to someone playing the piano (House Plan #180-1020)?
+Can you see yourself sitting in the comfort of this living room while listening to someone playing the piano (Plan #180-1020)?

 #3 Palais Bulles (Bubble Palace) – Cannes: $455 Million

 If you have $455 million to spare and love futuristic designs, then, take a serious look at Palais Bulles or Bubble Palace, with its sphere-shaped rooms, that looks like a Space Age residence, a rather unusual but intriguing sight in the opulent south of France.

 The vacation home of designer Pierre Cardin, Palais Bulles is the “brainchild” of Hungarian architect Antti Lovag, who created round and oval-shaped rooms that look like bubbles within the tropical blue and green landscape.
 Built in 1989 and located just outside Cannes, the mansion overlooks the Mediterranean and the Esterel mountains.